gardener/gardener/docs/deployment/feature_gates.md

 * `WorkerPoolKubernetesVersion` allows to overwrite the Kubernetes version used for shoot clusters per worker pool (see [this document](../usage/worker_pool_k8s_versions.md))
 * `CopyEtcdBackupsDuringControlPlaneMigration` enables the copy of etcd backups from the object store of the source seed to the object store of the destination seed during control plane migration.
 * `SecretBindingProviderValidation` enables validations on Gardener API server that:
     - requires the provider type of a SecretBinding to be set (on SecretBinding creation)
     - requires the SecretBinding provider type to match the Shoot provider type (on Shoot creation)
     - enforces immutability on the provider type of a SecretBinding
 * `ForceRestore` enables forcing the shoot's restoration to the destination seed during control plane migration if the preparation for migration in the source seed is not finished after a certain grace period and is considered unlikely to succeed (falling back to the [control plane migration "bad case" scenario](../proposals/17-shoot-control-plane-migration-bad-case.md)).
 If you enable this feature gate, make sure to also enable `UseDNSRecords` and `CopyEtcdBackupsDuringControlPlaneMigration`.
 * `DisableDNSProviderManagement` disables management of `dns.gardener.cloud/v1alpha1.DNSProvider` resources.
 In this case, the `shoot-dns-service` extension will take this over if it is installed.
 This feature is only effective if the feature `UseDNSRecords` is `true`.
+* `ShootCARotation` enables the automated CA rotation for shoot clusters.